tcodes0/appsync-boiler/README.md

 }
 ```

-Since both strigs are ids to other models, you'd create a resolver using `_fieldLambda` in the `Like` module
+Since both strings are ids to other models, you'd create a resolver using `_fieldLambda` in the `Like` module

 ```js
 // modules/like
 createResolver('Like.user', _fieldLambda)